kksharma-gitExcel/MSWord-Projects/README.md

 This folder contains various Microsoft Word documents and templates that serve different business functions.
 Each folder in this folder contains 3 files:
   1. Image(s) used in creating below files.
   2. Document file.
-  3. PDF files which is created out of Document file.
+  3. PDF files which is created out of Document file.<br>

 1. Customer Database Report: A report example for customer data.
 2. Daily Report Sheet: A report for creating daily activity.